matteo-castelli/ReVesicle/README.md

   -dcd /full/path/to/trajectory.dcd \
   -xst /full/path/to/system.xst
 ```
-This command runs the complete ReVesicle workflow (STEP-1 through STEP-5).
+This command runs the complete ReVesicle workflow by default, executing STEP 1
-The parameters d1 (16) and d2 (46) define two concentric spherical cutoffs relative to the vesicle radius, which are used during STEP-1A, STEP-1B and STEP-4 to identify and remove infiltrated water molecules.
+through STEP 5.
+The parameters `d1` (16) and `d2` (46) define two concentric
+spherical cutoffs relative to the vesicle radius, which are used during
+STEP 1A, STEP 1B, and STEP 4 to identify and remove infiltrated water molecules.
+Values for `d1` and `d2` can be determined interactively using the VMD helper
+function provided in `VMD_functions/two_concentric_sphere_selection_function.tcl`.
 Lipid removal is disabled by default, so only water cleanup is performed.
-Trajectories are stripped of water and ions after the cleanup steps using the default striptraj behavior.
+Trajectories are stripped of water and ions as defined by the
+default `striptraj` behavior (yes).

 **Example 2: Remove infiltrated water *and* flipped lipids, stop after STEP 4**